The Ultimate Guide to WordPress as an Enterprise-Level Solution

 - Don’t allow software (like FTP clients) to remember passwords.
 Require entry with each login

-If you’ve learned anything so far, it’s that on the World Wide Web, things are constantly changing.
-So for more information from the source itself, visit WordPress’ Security FAQ section, which is, of course, constantly being updated.
+As you know, things are constantly changing on the World Wide Web.
+So for more information directly from the source, visit WordPress’ Security FAQ section, which is, of course, constantly being updated.

-Does WordPress Offer the Best for Content Strategy & Digital Marketing?
+Is WordPress the Best Solution for Content Strategy & Digital Marketing?

-As I mentioned earlier, I’m a content marketer that has been sold on WordPress for years, but it’s still a question we hear all the time: from a content strategy perspective, what platform should I be using?
-Let’s break this down by some of the main factors considered in content strategy: searchability (SEO), conversion (CTAs) and publishing ease (intuitiveness).
+As an agency, we’ve been sold on WordPress for years, but it’s still a question we hear all the time: From a content strategy perspective, what platform should I be using?
+Let’s break this down by some of the main factors considered in content strategy: searchability (SEO), conversion (CTAs), and publishing ease (intuitiveness).

 SEO Benefits of WordPress — How Does WordPress Rank in SERPs?

 Much has been written on the SEO benefits of WordPress.
-The way it handles content and keywords, taxonomy (content hierarchy/tagging structure) and Google signals are second to none.
-Combine this with a robust SEO plugin like Yoast, which helps you optimize your posts and pages for Google and social sharing, and it is your most powerful tool in ranking high in search engine results pages (SERPs).
+The way it handles content and keywords, taxonomy (content hierarchy/tagging structure), and Google signals is second to none.
+Combine this with a robust SEO plugin like Yoast, which helps you optimize your posts and pages for Google and social sharing, and it is your most powerful tool to rank high on search engine results pages (SERPs).
 For SEO and searchability, WordPress can’t be beat.

 CTAs and Conversion Paths — How Well Does WordPress Convert?